flavours/documentation/docs/reference/index.rst

 It is very important to not that flavour does not intent to replace native package managers or ecosystems of platforms.
-The normal package managers and ecosystems are still used and flavour adds additional information and enables more functions due to the standadized approach.
+The normal package managers and ecosystems are still used and flavour adds additional information and enables more functions due to the standardized approach.